tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 **@tonythai12 - Tony Thai:**

 - Created test-cases/edgecases for testing
-- Implementation of reading maze from terminal
+- Full Implementation of reading maze from terminal
-- Creation of the BuildMazeInMC function
 - Creation of the ReadMazeFromTerminal function
 - Assisted @pdotkeenan in implementing the flattening of terrain, and restoring environment
+- Documentation for ReadMazeFromTerminal function
-- Documentation for functions
+- Documentation for GenerateRandomMaze function

 **@pdotkeenan - Keenan Phillips:**